ferchaure/ferchaure/README.md

 # Hi, I'm Fer 👋

 ## About Me
 I'm a Senior Data Scientist at Despegar (the leading travel company in LATAM) and a PhD candidate at the Institute of Biomedical Engineering, University of Buenos Aires.
+As an engineer, I have developed methods and analytical tools for neuroscience research, particularly in the field of extracellular electrophysiology.
 My passion lies in exploring the intersections of machine learning, automation, and problem-solving.

 ## 🌱 Current Research Interests